EBay stalking scandal: Civil lawsuit

-In July 2021, Ina and David Steiner filed suit against eBay Inc.; former CEO Davin Wenig; former Chief Communications Officer, Steve Wymer; the seven defendants in the criminal case and Progressive F.O.R.C.E Concepts (PFC), an independent security firm.
+In July 2021, Ina and David Steiner filed suit against eBay Inc.; former CEO Devin Wenig; former Chief Communications Officer Steve Wymer; the seven defendants in the criminal case; and Progressive F.O.R.C.E.
+Concepts (PFC), an independent security firm. eBay's former SVP Global Operations Wendy Jones and Progressive F.O.R.C.E Concepts' CEO Steve Krystek were also added to an amended version of the complaint on March 1, 2023.

 The lawsuit claims that Wenig and Wymer "provided the other Defendants with carte blanche authority to terminate the reporting of the Steiners by whatever means necessary, with Defendant Wymer expressing '...
 I want to see ashes.
 As long as it takes.
 Whatever it takes.'
 Defendant Wymer promised the defendants he would 'embrace managing any bad fallout' if the plan went south, further directing, 'We need to STOP her.'
-All of the horrific, vicious and sickening conduct that followed was committed by employees of eBay and PFC, while acting in the scope of their employment under the authority of and for the benefit of eBay and PFC."
+The lawsuit further claims that "All of the horrific, vicious and sickening conduct that followed was committed by employees of eBay and PFC, while acting in the scope of their employment under the authority of and for the benefit of eBay and PFC."

+The civil trial is scheduled to begin on March 3, 2025.

 Internal corporate investigation

 After being contacted by law enforcement, eBay hired a law firm to investigate the harassment.
 The investigation concluded in September 2019, and all of the people charged with crimes plus the chief communications officer Steve Wymer were fired.
 The investigation found that neither Wenig nor Wymer "directed or knew that criminal acts would follow."
 Wymer was hired the next year as the head of a local branch of the Boys & Girls Clubs of America, a children's charity that knew about Wymer's involvement in the harassment scandal.

 The CEO Wenig's messages were deemed "inappropriate" by eBay, but eBay's internal investigation concluded that the CEO did not know about the stalking and harassment activities.
 Wenig left eBay in September 2019, with a US$57 million severance package.
 After the harassment scandal became news, Wenig was re-elected to the board of General Motors.